carbon-language/carbon-lang/docs/design/generics/goals.md

 -   We should minimize the effort to convert functions and types from templated to generic.
 Ideally it should just require specifying the type constraints, affecting just the signature of the function, not its body.
--   It should be legal to call templated code from generic code when it would have the same semantics as if called from non-generic code, and an error otherwise.
+-   **Nice to have:** It should be legal to call templated code from generic code when it would have the same semantics as if called from non-generic code, and an error otherwise.
 This is to allow more templated functions to be converted to generics, instead of requiring them to be converted specifically in bottom-up order.
--   When defining a new generic interface to replace a template, support providing using the old templated implementation temporarily as a default until types transition.
+-   **Nice to have:** When defining a new generic interface to replace a template, support providing using the old templated implementation temporarily as a default until types transition.

 ### Coherence